Ghalicb/ICG-SwissGraphics/README.md

 Bonus : We added gradual disturbance of the geometry of the sphere representing the sun in the sun vertex shader.
 For that, we tried many different trigonometric formulas so that the fluid effect on the sun is visible, but still realistic.

 ### Workload
 Daniel Filipe NUNES SILVA : 1/3
 Ghali CHRAIBI : 1/3
 Samuel CHASSOT : 1/3

 ## Assignment 7 : Shadows and Cube Mapping

 ### Description
-- In this assignment, we implemented a real-time shadowing technique for multiple omni-directional point lights.
+In this assignment, we implemented a real-time shadowing technique for multiple omni-directional point lights.

-- The implementation was more or less straightforward.
-We struggled a bit figuring out which matrices to use in order to switch between the coordinates systems.
+First we implemented the view and projection matrices for a cube face.
+For the view matrix, we struggled a bit figuring out which matrices to use in order to switch between the coordinates systems.

+Then we worked on the fragment shader and implemented Phong lighting in it.
+Shadows were handled using shadow map.
+Sign of vectors and coordinates system were also the challenging part, as it can become quickly confusing.

 ### Workload
 Daniel Filipe NUNES SILVA : 1/3
 Ghali CHRAIBI : 1/3
 Samuel CHASSOT : 1/3